cloudbase/windows-imaging-tools/README.md

 This commandlet adds the ability to sysprep the image.
 Please take note that this will require the installation of the Hyper-V role on the local machine.
 This is done automatically by the commandlet if the -RunSysprep option is used.
 The Memory and CpuCores options allow you to specify the resources that should be allocated to the sysprep VM.

+Please make sure that when cloning this repository on Windows, you use Unix style line endings.
+The curtin finalize script will fail otherwise.

 The resulting image can be copied to your MaaS install and uploaded as follows:

     maas root boot-resources create name=windows/win2012hvr2 architecture=amd64/generic filetype=ddtgz content@=$HOME/win2012hvr2-dd